-Transgender Identity on Campus
+Transgender Identity on Clark University Campus

 “We’re aiming to bring an issue that’s important into the open,” said Clark’s Higgins School of Humanities Director Amy Richter.
 “Ongoing participants in the series have the chance to deepen and expand their conversations, and one-time participants learn how to use dialogue to explore difficult topics.”

 Community participant Marty Hellman said it was the first time he had the opportunity to be part of a dialogue.
 “Having a structure and a format in place created the space and safety for me to bring myself to that conversation.”
 Hellman added “there were a wide range of skills and perspectives in the room and John did a masterful job of being able to respond to whatever was happening in a way that was supportive of everyone.
 Some people needed more directing than others and John was skillful at doing it in a way that was respectful and nurturing.”

-“It’s a really difficult issue to talk about,” said Sarrouf.
-“I think there are a lot of assumptions that many of us have about the issue that are misconceptions or just based on lack of familiarity.
-And you can see from the news coverage that it’s an issue that triggers a lot of anxiety and confusion.”
+“It can be a difficult issue to talk about,” said Sarrouf.
+“There are a lot of assumptions and misconceptions about transgender people, and a lack of familiarity with the issues they face.
+And you can see from the news coverage, it’s an issue that triggers a lot of anxiety and confusion.”

-Hellman said the structure of the conversation helped him shift the way he talked.
+Hellman said the structure of the conversation helped him shift the way he talked about transgender identity.
 “There was an invitation to let go of my personal need to always be right.
-There’s an energy, angst and edge when I’m coming at a topic trying to change someone’s mind, which feels very different from when I’m sharing what’s true for me,” explained Hellman.
+There’s an energy, angst, and edge when I’m coming at a topic trying to change someone’s mind, which feels very different from when I’m sharing what’s true for me,” explained Hellman.

 Dialogue creates a safety that allows people to be honest with each other without being hurtful,” she said.
 “I’m constantly surprised by the wonderful things that can happen from dialogue—even things that are sometimes scary are wonderful.”